awesomeshot5051/MyGUI/README.md

 # **_IMPORTANT_**
 Unfortunately, I havn't automated setting the path to the messages, log file or song library.
-As such, in order to use these, you have to go in the code and set the path manually.
-This is on my ToDo list of things to fix.
+However, there is a program that lets you set it manually.
+Here is what you have to do:
+- [ ] Run the file "**setFilePaths.java**"
+- [ ] Click on each of the buttons and navigate to the file specified.
+For example, when you click on the "Set Log File" button, you should locate the log.txt file that you are going to use. **Note:** The music folder is the folder that contains all of the music you would like to play.
+The files must be in a .wav format for audio and .mp4 for A/V. Select the folder that contains the music files.
+- [ ] Now when you run LoginGUI.java, it will locate the file_paths.txt file and set the Log file path, messages file path, password file path and song folder path automagically.